jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/iam-examples-working-with-policies.rst

 The examples below show how to:

-* Create a managed policy using :aws-php-class:`CreatePolicy <api-iam-2010-05-08.html#createpolicy>`.
+* Create a managed policy using :sdk-php-api-v3:`CreatePolicy <api-iam-2010-05-08.html#createpolicy>`.
-* Attach a policy to a role using :aws-php-class:`AttachRolePolicy <api-iam-2010-05-08.html#attachrolepolicy>`.
+* Attach a policy to a role using :sdk-php-api-v3:`AttachRolePolicy <api-iam-2010-05-08.html#attachrolepolicy>`.
-* Attach a policy to a user using :aws-php-class:`AttachUserPolicy <api-iam-2010-05-08.html#attachuserpolicy>`.
+* Attach a policy to a user using :sdk-php-api-v3:`AttachUserPolicy <api-iam-2010-05-08.html#attachuserpolicy>`.
-* Remove a user policy using :aws-php-class:`DetachUserPolicy <api-iam-2010-05-08.html#detachuserpolicy>`.
+* Remove a user policy using :sdk-php-api-v3:`DetachUserPolicy <api-iam-2010-05-08.html#detachuserpolicy>`.

 All the example code for the |sdk-php| is available `here on GitHub <https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/php/example_code>`_.